Image Credits: Veronika Yeroshenko/shutterstock.com

 - The height of the new door opening should be marked on the studs.

-- The new door head should then be levelled and nailed between the full-height studs.
+- The new door head should then be leveled and nailed between the full-height studs.

-- The door opening’s width should be marked on the floor plate.
+- The width of the door opening should be marked on the floor plate.